Friday, December 16, 2016

 We bought an old (c.1860) stone town house right here in the heart of St-Rémy, oui, oui, we did.
 A petite bourgeois maison as they call it.
 It's a diamond in the rough that needs complete renovating so our life over the next few years will be travelling between Whistler and St-Rémy and immersing ourselves deep into Provençal life.
 And that includes Sandi trading in her beloved Chacos (finalement!) for a fine pair of espadrilles.
 We're not sure what we've gotten ourselves into but we know it's going to be une grande aventure.

-The 300-year old magnolia tree in the front yard is inspiring us to call the house, “Maison Magnolia”.
+We've renamed the house “Maison Magnolia” because of the stunning 300-year old magnolia tree that graces the front yard.
 Sandi envisions a rose garden and fountain in the raised section—Tim is thinking boule court.

 The one-bedroom maison des amis (guest house) in the backyard.